mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/operations/managing-nodes/index.md

 # Change Nodes in an AWS, Azure, or GCP Cluster

 <p class="message--note"><strong>NOTE: </strong> This process only applies to clusters whose infrastructure Konvoy provisions, using Terraform.
-If your cluster is provisioned manually, please follow the steps in <a href="#adding-nodes-to-an-on-premises-cluster">Adding Nodes to an On-Premises Cluster</a>.</p>
+If your cluster is provisioned manually, follow the steps in <a href="#adding-nodes-to-an-on-premises-cluster">Adding Nodes to an On-Premises Cluster</a>.</p>

 Sometimes you need to change the nodes you have already deployed.
 For example, to use a newer machine image, you must change a `imageID` property of the node pool to the ID of the newer machine image.